 6. How are you using your strengths in your current role?

 7. How would you like to use your strengths in the future?

 8. What knowledge and skills do you need to get to the next stage of your career?

 If you have an employee who’s struggling to perform, coaching allows you to get a first-hand understanding of their performance, abilities, skills, attitude, and output.
 You can then use that insight to build a plan that aligns with their long-term career goals, as well as your company’s needs and goals.
-Take the time to understand why the employee is having a difficult time, where things went wrong, and find a way to resolve and overcome the issue.
+During a 1-on-1 meeting, take the time to understand why the employee is having a difficult time, where things went wrong, and find a way to resolve and overcome the issue.

 With Officevibe, you can easily set collaborative agendas to use during your one-on-one meetings and follow up on action items with employees.
 Try Officevibe’s one-on-one software for free, today!